The Cannademix cannabis conference was held at Hudson County Community College in Journal Square in Jersey City, featuring local leaders.

-A panel was moderated by NJ Advance Cannabis Insider reporter Jelani Gibson featured Ward D Councilman Yousef Saleh, Jersey City Cannabis Control Board (CCB) Chair Brittany Bunney, and East Orange CCB attorney and Medusa dispensary lounge attorney Rosemarie Moyeno Matos.
+NJ Advance Cannabis Insider reporter Jelani Gibson moderated a panel.
+It featured Ward D Councilman Yousef Saleh, Jersey City Cannabis Control Board (CCB) Chair Brittany Bunney, and East Orange CCB attorney and Medusa dispensary lounge attorney Rosemarie Moyeno Matos.

 “I’m very pro-cannabis,” Saleh said to applause.
 “Jersey City and Hudson County have been adversely impacted by the war on cannabis.
 So, I thought it right to expand the opportunity as much as possible.”